precice/calculix-adapter/docs/adapter-calculix-overview.md

 The latest supported CalculiX version is {{site.calculix_version}}.
 If you already have a copy of the adapter, check the [adapter README](https://github.com/precice/calculix-adapter/blob/master/README.md) for the CalculiX version it was made for.

+The adapter has a versioning scheme inherited from CalculiX: It is of the form `CCX_MAJOR.CCX_MINOR.ADAPTER_PATCH`.
+For instance, the release 2.20.0 modifies the source code of CalculiX 2.20.
+Further adapter releases for the same CalculiX version increase the `ADAPTER_PATCH` (e.g., 2.20.1), independent of whether it includes bug fixes, new features, or compatibility with a different preCICE version.

+Compatibility with preCICE:

+- preCICE v3 is supported since the adapter release `v2.20.1`
+- preCICE v2 was supported in the branches `v2.16`, `v2.17` and the releases `v2.19.0` and `v2.20.0`
+- preCICE v1 was supported in the branches `v2.10`, `v2.12`, `v2.13`, `v2.15`

 ## History

 The adapter was initially developed for conjugate heat transfer (CHT) simulations via preCICE by Lucia Cheung in the scope of her master’s thesis[^1], in cooperation with [SimScale](https://www.simscale.com/).
 For running the adapter for CHT simulations refer to this thesis.
 The adapter was extended to fluid-structure interaction by Alexander Rusch[^2].